Getting Started

 Welcome to BackedBy!

-This guide will walk you through everything you need to do to start supporting your favorite creators on the blockchain.
+In this guide we will walk you through everything needed to start supporting your favorite creators on the blockchain.
 If you’d like to learn more detail about how BackedBy works, click here.

-Note: Remember to do set your wallet to the Polygon blockchain, not Ethereum.
+Reminder: Your wallet must be set to the Polygon blockchain, not Ethereum.

 1. A wallet connected to the Polygon network